 HCWSA and HDC will work together to determine the most feasible locations for the installation of the pump stations, piping, balancing, filtration, and/or any other components of the Water Facilities.

-All costs incurred by HCWSA in securing agreements to enter upon Lands, conduct surveys, make test borings, or carry out other exploratory work shall be reimbursed as set forth in Section 6.5 of this Agreement.
+All costs incurred by HCWSA in securing agreements to enter upon Lands, conduct surveys, make test borings, or carry out other exploratory work shall be reimbursed as set forth in Section 6.5 [REIMBURSEMENT NOT ADDRESSED IN SECTION 6.5.] of this Agreement.
+[THESE ARE PROBABLY SOFT COSTS.
+SITE SPECIFIC?]

 Acquisition of Rights in Lands for Construction of the Water Facilities

-For all Lands that are evaluated and deemed acceptable pursuant to Section 3.2 and defined as necessary pursuant to Section 3.5, and which Lands HCWSA does not already either own or in which HCWSA does not already have a sufficient interest, HCWSA shall pursue diligently negotiations for either (1) option agreements for the right to acquire either a fee interest or other satisfactory interest in all or any portion of the Lands at defined prices or (2) purchase agreements for such interests in the Lands.
+For all Lands that are evaluated and deemed acceptable pursuant to Section 3.2 and defined as necessary pursuant to Section 3.5, and which Lands HCWSA does not already either own or in which HCWSA does not already have a sufficient interest, and subject to the provision of Section 5.1, HCWSA shall pursue diligently negotiations for either (1) option agreements for the right to acquire either a fee interest or other satisfactory interest in all or any portion of the Lands at defined prices or (2) purchase agreements for such interests in the Lands.

 In the event that HCWSA is unsuccessful in their attempts to acquire all the Lands required for the Water Facilities, HCWSA shall use all means lawfully available to HCWSA, including but not limited to condemnation, to acquire such Lands or specified portions thereof.